nsbowden/r-socialsci/_episodes/00-Pre-requisites.md

 ## R and RStudio

 R is an open source programming language originally designed and implemented by statisticians primarily for statistical analysis.
-It includes high quality graphics capabilities and tools for basic data analysis and reading and writing data to/from files.
+It includes high quality graphics capabilities, tools for basic data analysis and reading and writing data to/from files.
 Because R is open source and is supported by a large community of developers and users there is a very large selection of 3rd party add-on libraries available which are freely available and can easily be added to the core R system making even more analysis techniques readily available.
 R is a scripted language.
 Rather than pointing and clicking in a GUI environment you actual write code statements to ask R to do something for you.
 This has the advantage of providing a permanent record of what was done and allows for peer review of the work undertaken.
 Having this written record, something which is increasingly required as part of a publication submission, is also an aid when seeking help with problems.